ranton256/python_lessons/data_types.md

 Data Types
 ==========

-Computer programming languages, including Lua, work with different types of data, and have different techniques for encoding different types of values as binary data.
+Computer programming languages work with different types of data, and have different techniques for encoding different types of values as binary data.

 Boolean